hauke/OpenWrtRules/OpenWrt Rules.md

 _**Commit access**_

 * Active members can request commit access to all repositories.
-* The commit credentials of inactive members are revoked.
+* The commit credentials of inactive members can be revoked.
   They will be restored upon their return to active status.

 _**Voting**_